12:30 as a Percent: Understanding Ratios and Proportions

 Addressing Potential Challenges and Common Mistakes

 A common mistake when converting ratios to percentages is forgetting to simplify the fraction before converting to a decimal.
-Simplifying the fraction makes the subsequent calculations easier and reduces the risk of errors.
-Always simplify your fraction whenever possible.
+Practically speaking, simplifying the fraction makes the subsequent calculations easier and reduces the risk of errors.
+Because of that, always simplify your fraction whenever possible.
 Another potential issue is incorrectly performing the decimal-to-percentage conversion.
 Remember that to convert a decimal to a percentage, you multiply by 100, not divide.

 Frequently Asked Questions (FAQ)